What is dental hygiene?

 My insurance company requires a receipt of payment.
 How do I get a receipt to submit to them?

 ** Exception: If you have Veteran’s Affairs (DVA) coverage along with another carrier (i.e. Pacific Blue Cross, Greenshield or Sunlife), you must submit the first form to the other carrier first, and wait for them to provide payment of their share.
 Send the receipt from the first insurance company’s cheque along with your second (purple marked) form to DVA.
-DVA will not consider your claim for reimbursement until they see you have submitted to your first insurance carrier.
+DVA will not consider your claim for reimbursement until it sees that you have submitted to your first insurance carrier.

-Can I get an annual receipt for my taxes?
+Can I get a receipt for tax purposes?

 What is the institutional visit fee I saw on my invoice?